AndersoLeyendo/AndersoLeyendo/README.md

-Junior BE dev, Junior hater FE dev, so...fullstack dev?
-NO!
-FE is for artists who can't use their hands, and I'm not an artist...
+Junior fullstack dev

-Currently working on php (laravel and twig), python and react project
+Maybe not Junior, but I often think about how much I suck but then I remember what I did

-Life is small, mine is shorter, like my code :)
+Currently working on Laravel and Python